yiisoft/yii2/docs/guide/structure-models.md

 If you do not specify the `on` property, the rule would be applied in all scenarios.
 A rule is called an *active rule* if it can be applied in the current [[yii\base\Model::scenario|scenario]].

+An attribute will be validated if and only if it is an active attribute declared in `scenarios()` and is associated with one or multiple active rules declared in `rules()`.

 ## Massive Assignment <a name="massive-assignment"></a>